Newmont Mining Interview Questions & Reviews

 Director Interview (Positive Experience; Average Interview)

 I applied through an employee referral and the process took 5 weeks - interviewed at Newmont Mining in February 2011.

 Interview Details – Most interesting part was that they had me put together a slide presentation about myself, explaining why I'd be good at the job.
 I thought that was clever way to do it.

 Interview Question – Questions weren't that hard.
 Answer Question

-I applied through a recruiter and the process took 4+ weeks - interviewed at Newmont Mining in July 2012.
+I applied through a recruiter and the process took 4+ weeks - interviewed at Newmont Mining in May 2012.